comunica/Tutorial-ISWC2019-Solid-Comunica/content/presenters.md

 and are actively contributing to the development of Solid, which makes them uniquely qualified to present this tutorial.
-Ruben and Joachim both have presented tutorials at [conferences in the past](cite:cites cikm, ekaw), and actively coach students within the practical sessions of the [Web Development course](http://rubenverborgh.github.io/WebFundamentals/){:.mandatory} by Ruben Verborgh at Ghent University.
+Ruben and Joachim both have presented tutorials at [conferences in the past](cite:cites cikm, ekaw), and assist practical sessions of the
+[Web Development course](http://rubenverborgh.github.io/WebFundamentals/){:.mandatory} by Ruben Verborgh at Ghent University.

 Ruben Verborgh is a professor from Ghent University – imec,